jacobadenbaum/TexTables.jl/README.md

           N | 30       | 30       | 30       | 30      | 30
       $R^2$ | 0.348    | 0.451    | 0.459    | 0.715   | 0.715
 ```
-As you can see, the summary statistics are kept in a separate row-block
-while the columns are being merged together.
-In the next section, we
-will see how to construct custom tables that have this property.

 Currently, `TexTables` works with several standard regression packages
 in the `StatsModels` family to construct custom coefficient tables.